ptitSeb/hydracastlelabyrinth/README.md

 ```
 ./hcl
 ```
 To start windowed 640x480 game.
-You can have fullscreen with `./hcl -f`.
+You can have fullscreen with `./hcl -f` or `./hcl -d` to have fullscreen at current desktop resolution.

 ![sreenshot on Pandora](screenshot.png "screenshot on Pandora")